cert-manager/cert-manager/docs/user-guides/deploying.md

 ## Addendum

-* If your cluster does not use RBAC, you should add `--set rbac.enabled=false` to your `helm install` command.
+* If your cluster does not use RBAC, you should add `--set rbac.create=false` to your `helm install` command.
 All RBAC related resources will not be created in this instance.